arahi7860/-intro-express-routes-controllers/README.md

 By the end of this lesson, developers should be able to:

+- Define what an application framework is
 - Explain and understand the request-response cycle
-- Discuss how the internet works including browser requests, status codes, HTTP methods and REST
+- Discuss how the internet works including:
+  - browser requests
+  - status codes
+  - HTTP methods
+  - RESTful architecture
 - Build a simple server side application with Express

 ## Introduction